sumantkataria/Pluralsight-notes/Web_Security_owasp.md

     - URL whitelist
     - Use indirect references(DB mapping with an ID)
     - Check the referrer
-1. Cross Site Request Forgery - an attack which forces victim to execute unwanted actions on a web application in which they are currently authenticated.
+2. Cross Site Request Forgery - an attack which forces victim to execute unwanted actions on a web application in which they are currently authenticated.
     - Re-authenticate for all critical actions
     - Include hidden token in request
     - Employ anti-forgery tokens
     - Validate the referrer, host
     - Native browser defences, fraud detection protection
+3. Server Site Request Forgery - misuse of prior established trust to access other resources.
+    - sanitize & validate all client supplied input data.
+    - limiting connections to specific ports only.

 Extra points -
 - Difference between Cross-Site scripting(XSS) & SQL injection is that XSS is client-side vulnerability that targets other application users while SQL injection is a server-side vulnerability that targets application's database.